-Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included, but were not limited to, journals impacting cash balances that were identified as unusual or unexpected in our risk assessment procedures.
+- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included, but were not limited to, journals impacting cash balances that were identified as unusual or unexpected in our risk assessment procedures. - Assessing significant accounting estimates for bias.